browserengineering/book/book/embeds.md

 orders.^[It's debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they don't plan on navigating.]

-*Accessing the full frame tree*: Same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
-For example, if a frame's parent is cross-origin, but its grandparent is same-origin, then it should be possible to access methods and fields of `window.parent.parent`.
-Implement this by returning a real, working `Window` object for cross-origin parents.
-However, this object should prohibit accessing the `document` object from a cross-origin JS context, and throw an exception if a script tries to do so.

 *Iframes under transforms*: painting an iframe that has a CSS `transform` on it or an ancestor should already work, but event targeting for clicks doesn't work,